 The best part of the damage output is that the type of damage is variable.
 Anyone who has come face to face with a troll understands the importance of being able to modify damage type on the fly.

-It also allows the caster to avoid damage types that have common resistances, such as fire when facing an unfamiliar enemy.
-The spell has the opportunity to be cast at higher levels with no cap, meaning it will be useful on into higher levels.
+It also allows the caster to avoid damage types that have common resistances, such as fire, when facing an unfamiliar enemy.
+The spell has the opportunity to be cast at higher levels with no cap, meaning it will be useful at higher levels.

-Chromatic Orb also allows for a decent range attack at 60 feet.
+Chromatic Orb also allows for a decent ranged attack at 60 feet.
 This allows the caster to drop in significant damage far away from harm.

 It also sets it above similar damage spells of other classes.
 Inflict Wounds, for example, is another spell that does 3d8 damage but has a range of touch.

 Which Classes Can Unlock Chromatic Orb?